muccc/gr-iridium/README.md

 This option has no effect while directly reading from an SDR.

 #### `-q`: Queue Length
-For each channel (by default there is one unless specified with `-D` ), a queue is filled with samples where the detector has detected activity.
+For each channel (by default there is one channel, unless specified with `-D` ), a queue is filled with samples where the detector has detected activity.
 By default each queue is 500 frames long.
 You can tweak the length of the queue(s) with this option.

 #### `--debug-id`: Output debug information for a specific burst
 Each burst which is detected gets assigned an id.
 It appears in the output data as `I:xxxxxxxxxxx` for bursts which were decoded into frames.